 I have visited the island several times and stayed in different places such as Playa d´en Bossa (very expensive), San Antonio (cheap and quite pleasant) and Portinatx (my favourite area for beach holidayas).
 In this post I look at the best areas to stay in Ibiza next.

 Where to stay in Ibiza: 10 Best Places to Stay in Ibiza

 Different parts of the island offer a varying pace of excitement.
 Others appeal more to singles and couples than to families with children.
-Here we consider where to stay in Ibiza in ten individual towns and villages found throughout the island.
+Here I consider the towns and villages that, in my opinion, are the best choices to stay in Ibiza.

 1. Ibiza Town, where to stay in Ibiza for sightseeing

 If you are a first time visitor to this island, then Ibiza Town is the best place where to stay in Ibiza.
 This is because this settlement is the primary city on the island.
 To some it appears a little quiet, but this is only on the surface.
 The capital is both fun and lively.
 It also offers you the authentic Ibiza.

 A significant appeal to the town is that it has carefully maintained its original historical sites.
 The narrow streets give it plenty of old world European charm that you simply do not see on other parts of Ibiza.